ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 EXPERT ONLY:

+* This configuration applies only to the Lucene indexing engine.

 * The definition of a large segment in MB.
   We won't merge more than [Indexing.NumberOfLargeSegmentsToMergeInSingleBatch](../../server/configuration/indexing-configuration#indexing.numberoflargesegmentstomergeinsinglebatch) in a single batch.